Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Methods

-\paragraph{Experience Rehearsal} Prior work like RLPD~\cite{ball2023efficient} and ExPLORe~\cite{li2023accelerating} has shown that replaying offline data can boost RL training.
+\paragraph{Experience Rehearsal} Prior works like RLPD~\citep{ball2023efficient} and ExPLORe~\citep{li2023accelerating} have shown that replaying offline data can boost RL training.
 However, these methods use small, well-structured offline datasets.
 In our setting, directly replaying non-curated offline data is infeasible since our datasets are $\sim$100× larger and contain diverse tasks and embodiments.

 We propose retrieving task-relevant trajectories $\mathcal{D}_{\text{retrieved}} = \{\tau^i_{\text{retrieved}}\}^N_{i=1}$ from the non-curated offline data based on neural feature distance between online samples and offline trajectories.
-This filters out irrelevant trajectories, creating a small dataset of task-relevant data.
+This filters out irrelevant trajectories, creating a small task-relevant dataset.
 Specifically, we compute:

 where $\text{e}_\theta$ is the encoder learned during world model pre-training, and $o_{\text{on}}$ and $o_{\text{off}}$ are initial observations from trajectories in the online buffer and offline dataset, respectively.
-For efficient search the top-k similar trajectories, we pre-compute key-value pairs mapping trajectory IDs to neural features and use Faiss~\cite{douze2024faiss}, enabling retrieval in seconds.
+For efficient search to get the top-k similar trajectories, we pre-compute key-value pairs mapping trajectory IDs to neural features and use Faiss~\citep{douze2024faiss}, enabling retrieval in seconds.
+The retrieval precision can be found in~\cref{appendix:retrieval}.

 The retrieved data is replayed during fine-tuning, so-called experience rehearsal.
 The retrieved data serves three purposes, as shown in~\cref{fig:overview}.
 First, it prevents catastrophic forgetting by continuing to train the world model on relevant pre-training data, particularly important for hard exploration tasks with narrow online data distributions.
 Second, it augments the initial state distribution $p_0(s)$ during model rollout, enabling the world model to rollout promising trajectories for policy learning.
 Third, as described below, it enables learning a policy prior for execution guidance.
+In \cref{app:proof_retrieval}, we explain that experience retrieval reduces distribution shift during online fine-tuning.
+We further demonstrate that experience retrieval acts as a regularizer, helping to prevent catastrophic forgetting during the fine-tuning process.
 Unlike RLPD and ExPLORe, we do not use this data to learn a Q-function, eliminating the need for reward labels.

 \paragraph{Execution Guidance via Prior Actors} Standard RL training initializes the replay buffer with random actions and collects new data through environment interaction using the training policy.
 However, offline data often contains valuable information like near-expert trajectories and diverse state-action coverage that should be utilized during fine-tuning.
 Additionally, distribution shift between offline and online data can degrade pre-trained model weights, making it important to guide the online data collection toward the offline distribution at the early training stage.